 Chalk Paint.
 You obviously don’t have to do this one, but I am chalk paint obsessed!
 I use it to label everything.
 It has made my life much more organized.
 I use this one, but there is also this VOC-free brand.
 And if you use chalk paint, I highly recommend using a chalk paint pen, instead of basic chalk – so much easier to work with!

-Add tea tree or rosemary essential oils, for their antiseptic properties.
+Add tea tree or rosemary essential oils, for their strong antiseptic properties.
 Find high quality essential oils here!

 Mix ingredients in a spray bottle!